JeffGiroux/nginx-for-azure-configs/README.md

 ### Requirement #1 - GitHub Repository to Store NGINX Configurations

-You will need to store and modify NGINX configurations in a GitHub repo.
+You will store and modify NGINX configurations in a GitHub repo.
 The easiest way is to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo.

 1. Select the **Fork** button in the upper-right
 2. Choose an Owner and Repository Name for the new repo